GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+### 2020-04-20 Version 1.0.0
+ - Bumped version number to make it "win" over the old alpha which will now never be released.
+ - Now built for JDK 11 instead of 8.
+ - Updated all dependencies

 ### 2019-02-13 Version 0.5.4
  - Renamed for clarity, to conform with Java conventions, and to better match LayoutMgr2:
     - XyDim to Dim (still immutable)